Team-Rockstars-IT/RockstarsRevealTheme/README.md

 docker run --rm -p 1948:1948 -p 35729:35729 -v $(pwd)/example:/slides -v $(pwd)/theme:/slides/theme webpronl/reveal-md:latest /slides --theme theme/rockstars.css --watch
 ```

-## Using it with your own presentations
+## Using it for your own presentations

 Create a separate repository where you store your presentations.
 Add this repository as a submodule and generate a new theme css file.
 Include it in your docker command or reveal installation.
 More documentation will come here!